 Pictures and Video - Where possible, add pictures or video to your social media efforts to enhance your communication and to attract more attention.
 Scroll down the postings on StockTwits and you will see how much an image expand the real estate of you post and helps to attract attention.
 While the image function seems focused on stock charts, any photo will work.

 With that, I thank you for your interest and encourage you to get back to your own social media efforts or program evaluation.
-Catalyst remains bullish on the potential of this medium to support IR programs over time, and we are eager to counsel companies on how to enhance or initiate a social media effort that adds value and mitigates risk.
+Catalyst remains bullish on the potential of this medium to support greater IR visibility over time, and we are eager to counsel companies on how to enhance or initiate a social media effort that adds value and mitigates risk.